For the last few years, analysts have predicted the rise of the “connected worker.”

 The connected worker is any worker whose tasks are monitored and supported by a larger network of digital tools.
 This kind of connection can be achieved in a number of ways, and can range from simple communications mechanisms to application platforms.

 The connected worker is revolutionizing many industries.
-It’s particularly relevant, however, in manufacturing, where complex industrial systems and paper-based processes have made work increasingly challenging.
+Connected workers are particularly relevant in manufacturing, where complex industrial systems and paper-based processes have made work increasingly challenging.

 Connected workers are: